parseword/nolovia/README.md

     recursion yes;
     allow-recursion { recursers; };

-6. Finally, add the following to the end of `named.conf`,
+6. Finally, add the following to the end of `named.conf`, specifying the path to which you copied `blackhole.conf`:

     include "/var/named/blackhole.conf";